Key Points

 High-Risk Individuals

 Those, especially at high-risk, should self-quarantine where possible.
-They include:
+They include:- The elderly

 Keep in mind, those who are infected could be infecting others 14 (or more) days before showing symptoms themselves.
 Because the symptoms initially seem like the flu, someone infected with COVID-19 virus could be tempted to just go about their daily routines.